hewner/csse403/ClassOutline.md

 1.  trace(predicate) will print each time a predicate is evaled
 2.  spy(predicate) will break into debug mode when a particular predicate is called
+3.  abort (from debug menu) quits out of the debug but not prolog
 3.  leap (from debug menu) is "continue as normal"
 4.  nodebug. turn off everything I think.